andr-be/learning_c/knking_a_modern_approach/chapter_4_expressions/c4_exercises.md

 # Chapter 4: Expressions - Written Exercises

 `// andr-be 06/2023`
 ***

 ## 1. Show the output produced by each of the following program fragments.
-Assume that i, j, and k are int variables.
+Assume that i, j, and k are int variables

 ```C
 /*A*/   i = 5; j = 3;